jj99991/964/userguide.md

 ```powershell
 python --version
 ```
-Ensure that the version of python matches the following:
+Ensure that the version of python matches one of the following:
 | Python Version | Patch Level | Status |
 | :------------- | ----------- | --------: |
 | Python 3.12 | 3.12.10 | ✅ |